Anthropological Sciences 303

 Prerequisites: ANSC 201 and ANSC 301 or ANSC 302 or permission of instructor

-Credit Hours: (4) Two hours lecture; two hours laboratory
+Credit Hours: (4) Three hours lecture; three hours laboratory

 Through hands-on training with real and demonstrative data sets, students will learn a wide range of quantitative analytical techniques most frequently used in the field of anthropology.
 Course topics include basic computer methods, concepts of sampling and probability, and univariate and multivariate statistical analysis.